FAQ for Columbia’s Preferred Name Policy

 May I have a new photograph taken for my new ID Card?

 If you are a P&S, Dental, or Nursing student interacting with patients, or another student who may be in an internship or placement in a patient care area governed by New York State health law: New York State health law, licensing regulations, and related policies may limit the use of a preferred name in place of a legal name.
-Before entering a Preferred Name in this system, you must speak with your Dean of Students regarding these potential regulatory limitations.
+Before entering a Preferred/Chosen Name in this system, you must speak with your Dean of Students regarding these potential regulatory limitations.

 Is the Columbia ID Card a form of identification accepted off campus?